EventFunder/skillspire-full-stack/README.md

 This repository contains the code I have created to teach a full-stack course at Skillspire.
-The code and the curriculum are my own, however, anyone may use it and/or modify it as they please without asking for my permission.
+The code and the curriculum are my own.

 To my students, whatever code you write in class is your own and belongs to you regardless of whether - or how much - of my code you use.